Requirements for International Student Admission

 Students whose first language is not English must document their English proficiency in one of the following ways:

 (1) OTC requires a minimum TOEFL (Test of English as a Foreign Language) total score of 61.
 You must submit TOEFL scores directly to OTC.
 The OTC institutional code for TOEFL is 8570.
 Check the TOEFL website.
 The TOEFL report scores are valid for 2 years after the test date.

-(4) Successful completion of Level 402 training from the English Language Institute (ELI) of Missouri State University with a letter of recommendation from the ELI Director’s office.
+(6) Successful completion of the English for Academics program at the English Language Institute (ELI) of Missouri State University with a letter of recommendation from the ELI Director’s office.
 Click here for details about the English Language Institute.

-Students attending other English language institutes must submit transcripts and a recommendation letter from the language institute director indicating a high intermediate level in English.
+Students attending other English language institutes must submit transcripts and a recommendation letter from the language institute director indicating a high-intermediate level (CEFR: B2) in English.